 It’s difficult to remember, sometimes, that the person with Alzheimers or dementia isn’t functioning with their full capacities and we can not take the things they do or say as personal slights against us.
 That was the hardest part for me, I spent many days crying because Mom had yelled at me or struck-out at me, thinking my Mom must surely hate me.

 It’s often called Caregiver’s guilt, when in fact–we shouldn’t feel guilty at all.
 We’re struggling every day to do the best we can.

 Eventually, we were forced to move Mom to a “Group Home” that specialized in Alzheimer’s care.
 She lived 1/2 mile from me and I visited everyday.
 The only thing that changed was that her environment was more controlled and actually better acclimated to her current state of mind.

 At home, before Mom was moved to the “Group Home,” she had become so unruly that there was no way for me to control her behavior.
 For all of her life, my Mom never had a mean bone in her body, but if I didn’t give her whatever she wanted immediately, she would slap me.
 She would slap hard with a closed fist and often leave bruises.
 I felt defenseless.
 This was my mother.
-I would not and could not raise a hand to her, yet she was so strong, I was unable able to restrain her even with a gentle bear hug.
+It broke my heart more than any physical pain.
+I was unable able to restrain her even with gentle bear hugs.